 - Abdominal Wall Surgery Wound Complication – 1 incident out of 861 patients.

 - Deep Vein Thrombosis (DVT) or Postoperative Lung Embolism – 45 incidents out of 6044 patients.

 - Unexpected Death – 2 unexpected deaths out of 3689 patients.

 Urbana, Illinois Medical Malpractice Lawyers

 If you, your child or loved one suffered harm after being admitted to Carle Foundation Hospital, your injuries may be the result of medical negligence.
-The experienced team of Champaign-Urbana medical malpractice attorneys at Rosenfeld Injury Lawyers is dedicated to protecting patients from malpractice that occurs in every medical setting.
+The experienced team of Champaign-Urbana medical malpractice attorneys at Rosenfeld Injury Lawyers LLC is dedicated to protecting patients from malpractice that occurs in every medical setting.
 For a free, confidential evaluation of your case, contact our law office today.
 We accept Illinois medical malpractice cases on contingency, meaning no upfront fees are required.